plumier/plumier/docs/Fundamentals.md

 PUT  /animals/:id
 ```

-String parameter passed into the route parameter `@route.get(":id")` will rename the method name, thus its become `GET /animals/:id`, note that the `get` method name changed into `:id`.
+String parameter passed into the route parameter `@route.get(":id")` will rename the method name, thus its become `GET /animals/:id`, note that the controller name kept intact `animals`, the `get` method name changed into `:id`.

 When empty string provided `@route.post("")` the method name will be ignored, thus its become `POST /animals`, note the `save` method name ignored from the url.